amygdalama/blog-source/content/2014-02-17-github-pages-pelican.md

 ##Fin

-Feel free to poke around my blog's [GitHub repo](https://github.com/amygdalama/amygdalama.github.io) (beware: there are unpublished draft posts in there).
+Feel free to poke around my blog's [GitHub](https://github.com/amygdalama/blog-source) [repos](https://github.com/amygdalama/amygdalama.github.io) (beware: there are unpublished draft posts in there).
 My configuration files in particular might be useful to you.

 If any of you Hacker Schoolers have trouble migrating your blog, I'd be happy to help!